vrimar/mithril-transition-group/README.md

 ```

 ## Transition
-`Transition` is a higher-order component that allows you to transition children based on current animation state with a declarative API.
+`Transition` is a higher-order component that allows you to transition children based on current animation state.

-### Usage

-By default, the `Transition` component does not alter it's children; it only tracks "enter" and "exit" transitions.
-The example below provides an example of transitioning it's content using inline styles:

 There are 4 main states a `Transition` can be in:
 1. ENTERING